iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Inequality.md

 ---
 ### **Intro**

-A comprehensive guide for proximal
+A comprehensive guide for the proximal Inequality.
-Inequality.
 For Proximal Gradient inequality, a specialized type of proximal inequality with additive smooth and nonsmooth objective, visits [Proximal Gradient Inequality Part I](Proximal%20Gradient%20Inequality%20Part%20I.md).

 The following theorem restated the proximal inequality for a convex function $f: \R^n \rightarrow \overline \R$.